Structured Data (JSON, YAML, CSV) Importer¶

 }

-The ALFA model below is generated.
+The ALFA model shown below is generated.

-namespace mdl
+namespace demo

 record Rec1 {